Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Introduction

-In some of the existing 4HDM research papers, such models are typically used to explain the masses, mixings, and CP violation phenomena of fermions \cite{Rajpoot:1988gw}, and are also employed to explain dark matter in the framework of supersymmetric extensions of the SM \cite{Kawase:2011az}.
-Moreover, they are utilized in grand unified models to construct new neutrino models \cite{CarcamoHernandez:2022vjk} and to study possible spontaneous CP violation \cite{Gao:2024xte}.
-A primary reason for the limited study of the 4HDM is that MHDM typically involve numerous free parameters.
-Compared to the 3HDM, the additional Higgs doublet in the 4HDM further increases the number of free parameters, which in turn renders the analysis of the vacuum structure, phenomenology, and other aspects of the model more complex and challenging.
+In existing 4HDM studies, such models are typically employed to explain the hierarchical structure of the masses and the CKM mixing matrix for the three generations of fermions, as well as CP violation \cite{Rajpoot:1988gw,Srivastava:2021pyz,Gao:2024xte}.
+They have also been used to account for dark matter within supersymmetric extensions of the SM \cite{Kawase:2011az}, and to construct new neutrino models in grand unified theories \cite{CarcamoHernandez:2022vjk}.
+A primary reason for the limited exploration of the 4HDM is that MHDMs typically involve numerous free parameters.
+Compared with the 3HDM, the additional Higgs doublet in the 4HDM further increases the number of free parameters, which in turn renders the analysis of the vacuum structure, phenomenology, and other aspects of the model more complex and challenging.

 By introducing appropriate discrete symmetries, the number of free parameters in a model can be effectively reduced.
-In this work, we consider the application of the $D_5$ symmetry group to the 4HDM.
-Compared to other symmetries, the advantage of $D_5$ lies in its ability to significantly reduce the number of additional parameters in the 4HDM, leaving only 16 real parameters.
-This number is comparable to that of certain 3HDMs (e.g., $Z_2$ 3HDM \cite{Keus:2013hya}, which also has 16 real parameters), thereby substantially reducing the complexity of studying the model.
+In this work, we impose the $D_5$ symmetry group on the 4HDM.
+Compared with other symmetries, the advantage of $D_5$ lies in its ability to significantly reduce the number of free parameters in the 4HDM, leaving only 16 real parameters.
+This number is comparable to that of certain 3HDMs (e.g., the $Z_2$ 3HDM \cite{Keus:2013hya}, which also has 16 real parameters), thereby substantially reducing the complexity of studying the model.